sebastian-king/IP-to-Timezone/README.md

 It is best practice to run the function only when the user's registers to be a part of the website due to the frequent API calls that would have to occur otherwise as well as the limited number of free API calls that timezonedb.com provide.

 See `example.php` for usage information.

+Included in this Github is also a script and crontab for automatically updating the IP2Location database.
+IP2Location update their databases on the first of each month and therefore a crontab once a month is necessary to stay accurate with identifying timezones.

+Also please note that use of IP2Location's free (LITE) databases requires attribution, information of these requirements can be found at http://lite.ip2location.com/.